Jonathan Winters: Early career

 On The Tonight Show Starring Johnny Carson (1962–92), Winters usually performed in the guise of some character.
 Carson often did not know what Winters had planned and usually had to tease out the character's backstory during a comedic interview.
-Carson invented a character called "Aunt Blabby", which was similar to and possibly inspired by "Maude Frickert".
+Carson invented a character called "Aunt Blabby", who was similar to and possibly inspired by "Maude Frickert".

 Winters appeared in more than 50 movies and many television shows, including particularly notable roles in the film It's a Mad, Mad, Mad, Mad World and in the dual roles of Henry Glenworthy and his dark, scheming brother, the Rev. Wilbur Glenworthy, in the film adaptation of Evelyn Waugh's novel The Loved One.
 Fellow comedians who starred with him in Mad World, such as Arnold Stang, said that in the long periods while they waited between scenes, Winters entertained them for hours in their trailer by becoming any character that they suggested to him.

 From December 1967 to June 1969, Winters helmed his own hour-long weekly variety program on CBS (similar to the then-popular Red Skelton and Carol Burnett shows on the same network).
-The Jonathan Winters Show featured guest stars of comedy and music (e.g. The Doors), recurring sketches (often featuring Winters characters such as Maudie Frickert, rural Elwood P. Suggins, drunk Harold Nermlinger, Norwegian Yorny Bjorny); and an audience-request section where Winters did impressions of persons, animals, etc. in various situations, e.g., John Wayne on the Moon.
+The Jonathan Winters Show featured guest stars of comedy and music (e.g. The Doors), recurring sketches (often featuring Winters characters such as Maude Frickert, rural Elwood P. Suggins, drunk Harold Nermlinger, Norwegian Yorny Bjorny); and an audience-request section where Winters did impressions of persons, animals, etc. in various situations, e.g., John Wayne on the Moon.
 Choice bits from the latter were collected and released on a 1969 Columbia LP, "Stuff 'n' Nonsense".
 He later participated in ABC's The American Sportsman, hosted by Grits Gresham, who took celebrities on hunting, fishing, and shooting trips to exotic places around the world.

 Winters made memorable appearances on both The Dean Martin Show and The Dean Martin Celebrity Roast, as well as being a regular on The Andy Williams Show.
 He also performed regularly as a panelist on The Hollywood Squares.
 In the mid-1970s, he appeared on ABC's Good Morning America doing humorous reviews of films.

 During the late 1960s, Winters acted in several film comedies, most prominently The Russians Are Coming, the Russians Are Coming (1966), and Viva Max!
 (1969).
 Additionally, he was a regular (along with Woody Allen and Jo Anne Worley) on a Saturday morning children's television program Hot Dog in the early 1970s.
 He also had his own syndicated show called The Wacky World of Jonathan Winters from 1972 to 1974, the music director of which, Van Alexander, was nominated for a 1973 Primetime Emmy Award for Outstanding Achievement in Music Direction of a Variety, Musical or Dramatic Program.